 This part’s crucial.

 After each training session, get feedback.
 What was helpful?
 What felt rushed?
 Did anything confuse them?
-Then adjust.

 Add a step.
 Slow something down.
 Drop what’s not working.